 Students with disabilities are encouraged to meet with Student Accessibility Service in the Academic Resource Center (ARC) and\or MassArt Department of Public Safety to design an evacuation plan for their specific needs.
+MassArt Annual Security and Fire Safety Report 2023

 Employees with disabilities are encouraged to contact MassArt Department of Public Safety and/or Human Resources to design an evacuation plan for their specific needs.
 MassArt Department of Public Safety can be contacted by email at publicsafety@massart.edu or 617.879.7810.

 If you require assistance, please contact MassArt Department of Public Safety by either calling x7800 from the emergency phone located at one of the locations below, or you may use a cell phone and dial 617.879.7800.

-Inform the dispatcher of your location and follow instructions, personnel will be dispatched to your location to assist.
+Inform the officer of your location and follow instructions, personnel will be dispatched to your location to assist.